cdated/all-your-tube/README.md

 ### Accessing the Web Interface

 1. Open your browser and navigate to `http://localhost:1424/yourtube/` (or your configured host/port)
-2. Enter a YouTube URL in the form
+2. Enter a video URL from YouTube, Vimeo, or any supported platform
 3. Optionally specify a subdirectory for organization
-4. Click "Download" to start the process
-5. View real-time logs by following the provided link
+4. Choose your download method:
+   - **Start Download**: Immediate download videos and playlists with real-time progress logs.
+   - **Create Download Link**: Generates download links for remote clients.
+5. Monitor progress and download completed files

 ## Development